Edit on GitHub

 $ helm repo add iterative https://helm.iterative.ai

-For a comprehensive list on Studio's configuration options, please see the Configuration section in the sidebar.
+For a comprehensive list on DVC Studio's configuration options, please see the Configuration documentation.

 Let's start by creating a YAML configuration file, values.yaml, with the following contents: